Entrance of the Gladiators: Adaptations and uses

 In 1901, American publisher Carl Fischer published a version of this march, arranged for American wind bands by Canadian composer Louis-Philippe Laurendeau, under the title "Thunder and Blazes".
-During this period the piece gained lasting popularity as a screamer march for circuses, often used to introduce clowns.
-Today it is mainly known by this association.
+During this period, the piece gained lasting popularity as a screamer march for circuses, often used to introduce clowns.
+Today, it is mainly known by this association.
 Laurendeau's version was also transcribed for fairground organs.

-In 1915 the New York Military Band recorded the march (Edison Records, 50214).
+In 1915, the New York Military Band recorded the march (Edison Records, 50214).

-Very popular in the 1930s, it was included as a military march in the repertoire of pieces imposed by the SS on prisoners' orchestras to accompany the departures and returns of the work Kommandos in Nazis concentration camps.
+Very popular in the 1930s, the march was included as a military march in the repertoire of pieces imposed by the SS on prisoners' orchestras to accompany the departures and returns of the work Kommandos in German concentration camps.

-The first portion of the piece has been quoted in such songs as "Goodbye, Cruel World" (1961) by James Darren; "Palisades Park" (1962) by Freddy Cannon; "Yakety Sax" (1963) by Boots Randolph; "Tight Rope" (1972) by Leon Russell; "Your Sister Can't Twist (but She Can Rock 'n Roll) (1973) by Elton John; "The Show Must Go On" (1973) by Leo Sayer, covered by Three Dog Night (1974); "Mr. Soft" by Cockney Rebel (1974); "Sideshow" (1974) by Blue Magic; "Carnival of Sorts" (1982) by R.E.M.; "Esther" (1989) by Phish; "Universal Mind" (1998) by Liquid Tension Experiment; "Don't Get It Twisted" (2006) by Gwen Stefani; "Circus" (2022) by Stray Kids; and "Freak" (2022) by Demi Lovato.
+The first portion of the piece has been quoted in such songs as "Goodbye, Cruel World" (1961) by James Darren; "Palisades Park" (1962) by Freddy Cannon; "Yakety Sax" (1963) by Boots Randolph; "Tight Rope" (1972) by Leon Russell; "Your Sister Can't Twist (but She Can Rock 'n Roll) (1973) by Elton John; "The Show Must Go On" (1973) by Leo Sayer, covered by Three Dog Night (1974); "Mr. Soft" by Cockney Rebel (1974); "Sideshow" (1974) by Blue Magic; "Carnival of Sorts" (1982) by R.E.M.; "Esther" (1989) by Phish; "Universal Mind" (1998) by Liquid Tension Experiment; "Tu Wa Ga Pat" (2000) by Project Pop; "Don't Get It Twisted" (2006) by Gwen Stefani; "Circus" (2022) by Stray Kids; and "Freak" (2022) by Demi Lovato.
 It is used in Nino Rota's score for Federico Fellini's film La Dolce Vita (1960).
 In the film version of Godspell (1973), Judas hums it when he begins his betrayal and crucifixion of Jesus.
 (In that adaptation, Jesus and all the disciples are dressed and made up as clowns.)
 In Madagascar 3: Europe's Most Wanted (2012), Marty the Zebra while dressed in clown makeup dances and sings a parody version, popularly known as "Afro Circus".
 It is also briefly used in the video game Deltarune (2025), specifically as a short gag during the game show segment of Chapter 3.

+It was used for many decades by the English rugby league team, Wigan Warriors.
+Used from at least the 1950s as a walk-out song, all the way up the 1990s, with it sometimes still being used to this day.

+The march was used as main theme in horror movie "Killer Klowns from Outer Space" (1988).

 The march receives the occasional concert hall performance, such as at the 2007 Last Night of the Proms.